vivitt/vivitt/README.md

 I am a creative frontend developer, with a background in audiovisual and visual communication.
 I am passionate about crafting enjoyable experiences that make the web more accessible and inclusive.

-During the last few months, I have worked as a Software Engineering intern at Wikimedia Foundation (see [my contributions here](https://github.com/wikimedia/mediawiki-extensions-GrowthExperiments/commits?author=vivitt)).
-You can find more about me on [my website](https://www.viviyanez.dev/) and feel free to reach out on [Linkedin](https://www.linkedin.com/in/viviana-yanez/), I am always happy to exchange experiences, learnings, and thoughts.
+During the last few months, I have worked as a Software Engineering intern at the Wikimedia Foundation.
+See [my contributions here](https://github.com/wikimedia/mediawiki-extensions-GrowthExperiments/commits?author=vivitt)) or find more about me on [my website](https://www.viviyanez.dev/).
+Feel free to reach out on [Linkedin](https://www.linkedin.com/in/viviana-yanez/), I am always happy to exchange experiences, learnings, and thoughts.

 ## My favorite projects
 <div>